hdl/containers/doc/ToolsAndImages.rst

 .. include:: shields/shields.conda.inc

-`SymbiFlow <https://hdl.github.io/awesome/items/symbiflow/>`__ is an ecosystem of EDA tools for the development of FPGAs of multiple vendors.
+:awesome:`SymbiFlow <symbiflow>` is an ecosystem of EDA tools for the development of FPGAs of multiple vendors.
 The tools used in the SymbiFlow ecosystem are packaged by `Antmicro <https://antmicro.com>`__ and contributors using `Conda <https://docs.conda.io/en/latest>`__.
 The sources of Conda packages for EDA tooling are found in